phisles/mistral-chunk-summary/README.md

 - **NUM_ITERATIONS**: This variable sets the number of times the entire summarization process will be repeated.
 Adjust this for testing or deployment.
 - **NUM_ROUNDS**: This variable sets the number of summarization rounds per iteration.
+- **transcript_folder_path**: This variable sets the path to the folder containing transcript files, if processing multiple transcripts.
+- **transcript_file_path**: This variable sets the path to a single transcript file, if processing a single transcript.

 ## Program Elements

 ### 1. Reading the Transcript

-The program reads transcripts from files specified by the `transcript_folder_path` variable.
+The program reads transcripts from files specified by the `transcript_folder_path` or `transcript_file_path` variable, depending on whether you are processing multiple transcripts or a single transcript.

 ### 2. Splitting into Sentences